hraberg/sanningens-silverflod/README.md

 [DataScript](https://github.com/tonsky/datascript) and focuses on exploring usage, in-memory and concurrent execution.

 The current implementation is pretty naive and single threaded.
+It's also broken.

 ## References